 Think of something enjoyable and beautiful.
 Recall a day when you felt happy, relaxed, and secure.
 Maybe it was on holiday with your family, at the beach lying in the sun, or when you first held your newborn.

-Pick up something from your memory and relive those wonderful feelings, the smell, the touch, the sounds…
+Pick up something from your memory and relive those beautiful feelings, the smell, the touch, the sounds…

 The key is vividness.
 Recall your blissful feelings vividly.

-Now, just for a length of two seconds, imagine yourself driving your car.
+Now, just for two seconds, imagine yourself driving your car.
 Go back to your memories immediately.
 Drift into those feelings again.

 After a minute or so, imagine yourself driving your car for no more than two seconds.

-Revert to your blissful and “safe” memories immediately, before allowing fear or anxiety build up.
+Revert to your blissful and “safe” memories immediately before allowing fear or anxiety to build up.
 Continue this cycle for about 20 minutes.

 What’s going to happen is your brain will reprogram itself to associate feelings of peace and happiness with driving.
 The old programming will be broken.
 You shall be a different person within two weeks.

 That was how to overcome the fear of driving using a brain reprogramming technique.
 You can easily overcome the general fear of going through this technique.

-But you need to go deeper and find out precisely what you are scared of while driving.
+But it would be best if you discovered precisely what you are scared of while driving.
 And we will work a way through that too.
-Find out – is it a general fear of driving phobia, driving on freeways or bridges, a dread of busy intersections, anxiety of how to park on crowded streets without smashing a light…?
+Find out – is it a general fear of driving phobia, driving on freeways or bridges, a dread of busy intersections, or anxiety of how to park on crowded streets without smashing a light…?